Lumiwealth/lumibot/README.md

 # Backtesting

-You can also run backtests very easily on any of your strategies, you do not have to modify anything in your strategies.
+You can also run backtests very easily on your strategies, you do not have to modify anything in your strategies.
+(Intraday and options backtests are not available at this time.)
 Simply call the `backtest()` function on your strategy class.
 You will also have the details of your backtest (the portfolio value each day, unspent money, etc) put into a CSV file in the location of `stats_file`.

 ```python